VeritasSoftware/AspNetCore.Security.Jwt/README.md

 ## Swagger UI integration

-When you start Swagger you will see a **Token endppoint** automatically.
+When you start Swagger you will see a **Token endpoint** automatically.

 Also, you will see an **Authorize** button.

 ![Swagger Integration](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/SwaggerIntegration.jpg)